(Exam Board OCR)

 Students in Years 7 and 8 study Computing and ICT using different software applications.
 In Year 7 students are introduced to programming via a visual programming language called Scratch.
 In Year 8 students further develop their skills by learning to program in Python.
 Students also learn how different software applications are used in the real world e.g. spreadsheet modelling, database design and photo editing.

-Two Computing and ICT qualifications are offered at the Painsley VI Form.
+Three Computing and ICT qualifications are offered at the Painsley VI Form.
 BTEC ICT is a popular course that consists of one examination and a piece of portfolio work in Year 12, with a second examination and further project in Year 13.
-Students build upon their previous skills in spreadsheet modelling as well as web design.
+Students build upon their previous skills in spreadsheet modelling as well as databases.

 Parents can help prepare students for the world of Computing by encouraging your child to explore the following software applications.
 All applications are completely free and help with the development of sequencing, writing instructions as well as the development and understanding of programming syntax.

 Scratch is a free visual programming language.
 Scratch is used by students, scholars, teachers, and parents to easily create animations, games, etc. and provide a stepping stone to the more advanced world of computer programming. https://scratch.mit.edu/scratch_1.4/